starverte/code-guide/css/README.md

 ## CSS syntax

 * Use soft-tabs with two spaces
-* When grouping selectors, keep individual selectors to a single line
 * Include one space before the opening brace of declaration blocks
 * Place closing braces of declaration blocks on a new line
 * Include one space after <code>:</code> in each property